-- 1. The students' placement on available slots will be furnished by the Experiential Educations Committee appointed by the Dean, College of Clinical Pharmacy - 2.
+- 1. The students' placement on available slots will be furnished by the Experiential Educations Committee appointed by the Dean, College of Clinical Pharmacy. - 2.
 Students are placed in the APPE, IPPE-2 and IPPE-1training sites according to availability of specific rotations, students place in the merit list and students place of residence.
 The merit list prepared by the committee is based upon: - a.
-GPA of the student:

-- 10 - Result of previous experiential module (IPPE-1/IPPE-2, previous APPE rotation): 10 - 3.
-Any case of mutual exchange for training site will need prior approval by the Committee. and the site administrator - 4.
-Any matter of conflict or disagreement will be referred to the Dean, whose decision will be final - 5.
-The student will register themselves for the Clerkship Semesters Courses: 2030431,2030511, 2030521621 with the Deanship of Registration, well in time, after consultation with the Head of Academic Committee, College of Clinical Pharmacy

-6. The results of the IPPE-1 and IPPE-2 will be submitted at the end of rotation, while those of APPE will be submitted at the end of each semester to the Deanship of registration only after the college will receive the evaluation by the preceptor and rotation activity log for each rotation
+GPA of the student: - b.
+Result of previous experiential module (IPPE-1/IPPE-2, previous APPE rotation): 10 - 3.
+Students preferences regarding training at sites outside Al-Ahsa city will be honored if possible. - 4.
+Any matter of conflict or disagreement will be referred to the Dean, whose decision will be final. - 5.
+The student will register themselves for the Clerkship Semesters Courses: 2030431,2030511, 2030521621 with the Deanship of Registration, well in time, after consultation with the Head of Academic Committee, College of Clinical Pharmacy. - 6.
+The results of the IPPE-1 and IPPE-2 will be submitted at the end of rotation, while those of APPE will be submitted at the end of each semester to the Deanship of registration only after the college will receive the evaluation by the preceptor and rotation activity log for each rotation.